 Christina Karpodini

-Sonical Touchable
+Sonically Touchable

 The Sonic Jacket is a wearable musical instrument that explores musical expression through body touch.
 Inspired by the composition "Sonically Touchable," it delves into the theme of touch and its varying meanings based on context.
 During performances, the artist improvises with the Sonic Jacket through a blend of dance and theatrical movements, interpreting touch in three distinct ways: caring, exploratory self-awareness, and violent, unwanted contact.